jhburns/3GCI/Documentation/Blog.md

 - alt: what to replace the image with if it doesn't load.
 Needed for accessibility.
 - img_title: Needed for accessibility.

 In addition although hugo will be able to process most Markdown that is not mentioned above, it may look weird.
-Please contact whoever is responsible or override the styling of the base element it generate yourself.
+Any html can be inserted too and it will be rendered like normal.